MicrosoftDocs/powerbi-docs/articles/powerbi-developer-content-pack-authoring.md

 You can use the Data Connectors that are available out of the box in Power BI Desktop to connect to your API.
 You can use the Web Data Connector (Get Data -> Web) to connect to your Rest API or the OData connector (Get Data -> OData feed) to connect to your OData feed.
 Please note that these connectors will work out of the box only if your API supports Basic Authentication.

 > [AZURE.NOTE] If your API uses any other authentication types, like OAuth 2.0 or Web API Key, then you will need to develop your own Data Connector to allow Power BI Desktop to successfully connects and authenticates to your API.
-For details on how to develop your own Data Connector for your Content Pack, check the [Data Connectors documentation](https://aka.ms/DataConnectors).
+For details on how to develop your own Data Connector for your Content Pack, check the Data Connectors documentation [here](https://aka.ms/DataConnectors).

 ### Consider the source
 The queries define the data that will be included in the data model.
 Depending on the size of your system, these queries should also include filters to ensure your customers are dealing with a manageable size that fits your business scenario.